NorkzYT/Novexity/README.md

 Make an AWS account and create a new IAM user with the permission of `AmazonAPIGatewayAdministrator`.
 Then, to find your access key ID and secret access key, follow the [official AWS tutorial](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).

-Set up your AWS credentials in a `.env` file or with [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) by running `aws configure``.
+Set up your AWS credentials in your `.env` file or with [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) by running `aws configure`.

 ```env
 GOOGLE_SEARCH_AWS_ACCESS_KEY_ID=your_access_key_id